StanchosCodes/CraftBuddy/README.md

 The orders drop-down menu contains a page with all orders of the client and a page for ordering a custom product.
 ![Orders Menu](https://github.com/StanchosCodes/CraftBuddy/assets/102748080/6df79672-0646-43a6-966d-f5f36ba7d8bf)

+Orders of the client.
 ![My Orders Page](https://github.com/StanchosCodes/CraftBuddy/assets/102748080/bd2480eb-9113-4309-8f99-8262a07547a3)

+Order a custom product page.
 ![Custom Order Page](https://github.com/StanchosCodes/CraftBuddy/assets/102748080/aa219516-8a0c-41f8-b884-b9e2a501834d)

 Drop-down menu with all available crafters to craft the desired custom product.